What Are VOCs in Floors? A Guide to Non-Toxic Flooring

 What Does a FloorScore Certification Mean?

 The EPA has set standards for products that meet the Indoor Air Quality (IAQ) Certification standard.
 The most recognized standard is FloorScore.
 FloorScore does in-lab VOC testing and certifies flooring materials, underlayments, wall bases, and adhesives that comply with IAQ emissions.

-Flooring manufacturers and consumers use the FloorScore label to gauge materials that provide satisfactory air-quality.
+Also, flooring manufacturers and consumers use the FloorScore label to gauge materials that provide satisfactory air quality.
 However, phthalates are not a recognized component of the FloorScore certification.